ArcaneEngineer/ECS-tutorials/part3.md

 };
 ```

-The `entityArcheTypes` clearly defines what we mean when we say `TANK` or `BULLET`, that is, of what components each of these entity archetypes is comprised.
+`entityArcheTypes` clearly define what we mean when we say `TANK` or `BULLET`, that is, of what components each of these entity archetypes is comprised.

 The `ARCHETYPE` enum array defines archetypes by name, pointing to the index in the second array.
 These archetypes are used in some custom code at the end of our initialisation phase: